msussek/sodamat/SodaMat/README_en.md

 - the potentiometer R1
 - the power source / power supply unit VCC1

-To do this, simply solder the 40 pin IDE header onto the board and think up and note down an assignment.
-I have chosen the pins with regard to a strategically clever caleb path (without wild crossings) as follows:
+To do this, solder the 40 pin IDE header onto the board and think up and note down an assignment.
+I have chosen the pins with regard to a strategically clever cable path (without wild crossings) as follows:

 - Pin 1 - 6 for the pumps M1 - M3 on the left side of the housing
 - Pin 7 - 12 for the buttons S1 - S3 on the left side of the housing
+- Pin 13 - 14 for the power source / power supply VCC1
+- Pin 15 - 16 for the water pump M7 in the middle of the housing
 - Pin 26 - 28 for potentiometer R1 on the right side of the housing
-- Pin 29 - 30 for the power source / power supply VCC1
-- Pin 31 - 32 for the water pump M7 in the middle of the housing
 - Pin 29 - 34 for the buttons S4 - S6 on the right side of the housing
 - Pin 35 - 40 for the pumps M4 - M6 on the right side of the housing